Originally Published Aug 2016

 1. Being a Likeable Leader

 Eisenhower loved and cared for his troops.
-He understood that when you go into a battle, it’s your teamwork, your love for one another, that’s going to pull you through.
+He understood that when you go into a battle, it’s teamwork and that love and care for one another will see a hard time through.

 2. Practicing Optimism

-Eisenhower knew that in order to have positive, confident troops, he would have to lead by example.
+Eisenhower knew that to have positive, confident troops, he would have to lead by example.

 “Optimism and pessimism are infectious and they spread more rapidly from the head downward than in any other direction.”